bluedata-katacoda/katacoda-scenarios/BD-Centos/step2.md

 Define a new catalog (or application) entry

-catalog new --distroid tutorial1 --name "First tutorial application" --desc "Application built using tutorial1"{{execute}}
+`catalog new --distroid tutorial1 --name "First tutorial application" --desc "Application built using tutorial1"`{{execute}}

 Task 3 of 6